Some UAE shops switch to ‘cash-only’ payments, flights delayed due to tech glitches

 “Check in systems are facing problems, so many flights have been delayed as passengers are not able to check in.
 This is going to cause problems at least for the next one or two hours.
 But since it is a global outage, I am expecting things to be sorted out very quickly.
 We are all keenly monitoring the situation,” he added.

-Meanwhile, delivery app Careem said in a statement sent to Khaleej Times: "There has been no impact on our operations.
+Meanwhile, delivery and ride-hailing app Careem said in a statement sent to Khaleej Times: "There has been no impact on our operations.
 Our offices and services are functioning as usual."

 ALSO READ: